 Information Technology is a sector with abundant opportunities for tech graduates to earn a substantial income and develop a satisfying career.
 Few entry-level jobs are easy to get into the IT field compared to others.

-Let us discuss the different type of jobs in IT.
+Let us discuss the different types of jobs in IT.

 Out of all the IT jobs in the market, these are the easiest IT jobs to get, most graduates and career changers start their IT career with this role.
 Normally these jobs do not require an IT degree and anyone with the right skills and knowledge, IT certifications, good communications and presentation skills can get them.